JWock82/Pynite/README.md

 * Produces shear, moment, and deflection results and diagrams for each member.
 * Rectangular plate elements.
 * Reports support reactions.
-* Basic rendering of model geometry.
-* Rendering of deformed shapes.
+* Rendering of model geometry, supports, load cases, load combinations, and deformed shapes.

 # Project Objectives
 As I've gotten into the structural engineering profession, I've found there's a need for an easy to use open-source finite element package.
 I hope to help fill that need by prioritizing the following: